 A 2005 clinical trial found that icariin (the active chemical constituent in horny goat weed) may be effective for improving erection quality in rats, but the results weren’t very conclusive.

-Another medical study found that icariin may be effective for ED because its inhibition of an enzyme called PDE5 increases blood flow to the penis.
 This is the same mechanism of action that makes pharmaceutical ED treatments like Viagra and Cialis effective.
-They belong to a class of drugs called PDE5-inhibitors.
+Those two drugs belong to a class of drugs called PDE5-inhibitors.

-One interesting fact about horny goat weed is that there's more significant research suggesting the cardioprotective effects of icariin than the benefits to sexual function.
-The above-linked medical review from Frontiers in Pharmacology explains that icariin can mitigate blood vessel dysfunction and inflammation, and that it contains “multiple atheroprotective functions” meaning there are several ways it may benefit blood vessel health.
+The above-linked medical review published in the Frontiers in Pharmacology journal explains that icariin can mitigate blood vessel dysfunction and inflammation, and that it contains “multiple atheroprotective functions” meaning there are several ways it may benefit blood vessel health.

-Overall we consider horny goat weed to be potentially effective for improving sex drive and erections, but there isn't enough evidence with human trial participants for us to say so conclusively.
-The early research on horny goat weed's main chemical compound for cardiovascular support is promising.
+Overall, we consider horny goat weed to be potentially effective for improving sex drive and erections, but there isn't enough evidence in humans for us to say so conclusively.

 Is Horny Goat Weed Effective For Women?